Skip to main content

 Error from server (BadRequest): a container name must be specified for pod helloworld-rubyapp-8795b9c56-58fbc, choose one of: [nginx rubyapp]

 As you can see, that pod has two containers, and you need to specify which container’s logs you want to see.
-If your pod only has a single container, you won’t be prompted for its name.
+If your pod only has a container, you won’t be prompted for its name.

 $ kubectl -n dstest log helloworld-rubyapp-8795b9c56-58fbc -c rubyapp